rubyDoomsday/rubydoomsday.github.io/work/data_engineering/_posts/2024-04-04-data-convention-over-configuration.md

 adhere to predefined conventions that streamline our workflows and reduce complexity, allowing us to focus on what truly matters: delivering high-quality data solutions.

 The kind folks at getdbt.com offer a wealth of tried and tested strategies for getting the most out of the framework.
-Additionally, the open source nature of [packages](https://hub.getdbt.com/) allow developers explore, execute and build on the shoulders of their peers.
-As with any project, best practices provide the foundation and conventions used in these packages allow for this rapid innovation.
+Additionally, the open-source nature of [packages](https://hub.getdbt.com/) allows developers to explore, execute, and build on the shoulders of their peers.
+As with any project, best practices provide the foundation and conventions used in these packages to facilitate this rapid innovation.
 These foundations are where we begin to form our internal facing conventions that best suit the needs and requirements of our projects.

 #### TDD in DBT